12 Engineering Design Challenges Perfect for Remote Learning

 - Build an Earthquake-Resistant House: learn more about structural engineering and build model earthquake-resistant buildings.
 Students can test their buildings with a simulated earthquake and Google's Science Journal app.
 The challenge is in using common materials to improve the design of the house to make it more stable during an earthquake.

-- Balloon Car Lesson Plans: explore kinetic and potential energy by designing and racing balloon-powered cars.
+- Balloon Car Lesson Plan: explore kinetic and potential energy by designing and racing balloon-powered cars.
 The challenge is to improve the design to make the car travel as far as possible.

 - Paper Roller Coasters: Kinetic and Potential Energy: build roller coasters from simple paper materials to experiment with potential and kinetic energy.
 The challenge is to successfully add loops to the design.